OriginProtocol/origin-dollar/dapp/README.md

 ## Getting Started

-Compile the contracts to generate the dapp/network.json file and start a local blockchain.
+Compile the contracts to generate the dapp/network.json file and start a local blockchain:
 ```bash
 cd ../contracts
 yarn install